gaetancollaud/digitalstrom-mqtt/home-assistant-app/DEVELOPMENT.md

    hardware path remains unverified until such a device is available.
 8. Verify that the exact versioned GHCR manifest is anonymously pullable before announcing a release.

+## Release sequence

+1. Set the release version in `home-assistant-app/config.yaml` and add the same version to `CHANGELOG.md`.
+2. Merge the validated pull request into `master`.
+3. Create and push a Git tag with exactly the same version, for example `2.4.0`.
+4. Confirm that the GoReleaser and Home Assistant App workflows both complete.
+5. Confirm that the GitHub release, DockerHub images, and GHCR App manifest all use the same version.

+Treat the merge and matching tag as one release operation.
+Until the tag jobs have published the versioned GHCR manifest, the App version on `master` is not ready to install or announce.